doctrine/doctrine-laminas-hydrator/docs/en/basic-usage.rst

        'user'  => 2,
    ];

-Non-existing entity in the association
+Non-existing Entity in the Association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If the association’s entity does not exist, you just need to give the